We've all got that one friend who only bleeds lightly for 2 days and then they’re done for the month. Frustrating isn't it?

-It's important to recognize that heavy menstrual bleeding has a major impact on a woman's quality of life, and any interventions should aim to improve this rather than just focusing on blood loss.
+It's important to recognize that heavy menstrual bleeding has a major impact on a person’s quality of life, and any interventions should aim to improve this rather than just focusing on blood loss.

 If your periods are longer than 7 days on a regular basis then it's considered a long period and you should speak to a doctor , .
 Longer lasting periods are often referred to as menorrhagia, meaning someone is experiencing heavy periods.
-Around 1 in every 20 women has menorrhagia .
+Around 1 in every 20 women and people who menstruate have menorrhagia .

-Practice guidelines published in Best Practice & Research Clinical Obstetrics & Gynecology found that between 14% and 25% of women have abnormal uterine bleeding, including heavy menstrual bleeding .
+Practice guidelines published in Best Practice & Research Clinical Obstetrics & Gynecology found that between 14% and 25% of women and people who menstruate have abnormal uterine bleeding, including heavy menstrual bleeding .